unite-cms/documentation/src/fields/README.md

 <!-- ######################################## -->

 ## Reference
-This field holds a reference to an content element.
-The content element can be of this or any other domain in this organization. **Note:** Make sure, that the content editor is allows to access the referenced domain and content type, otherwise he_she will not be able to fill out this field.
+This field holds a reference to a content element.
+The content element can be of this or any other domain in this organization. **Note:** Make sure, that the content editor is allowed to access the referenced domain and content type, otherwise he_she will not be able to fill out this field.

 ```JSON
 {